 Be wary of someone who:

-- tells you a hard luck story and/or asks you to send them money
+tells you a hard luck story and/or asks you to send them money

-- asks you to keep the relationship secret.
+asks you to keep the relationship secret.

-Fraud recovery fraud
+Fraud recovery scams

-If you fall victim to a scam you may be contacted by a company offering to help you recover your money for a fee.
+If you fall victim to a scam, you may be contacted by a company offering to help you recover your money for a fee.
 This is another scam.
 You won’t get your money back and may end up losing more.